 On 17 April 2009 I had remained behind at Ofi Creek to arrange for the helicopter evacuation of one of our trekker.

-Around 9.00 am the trekker was evacuated and I commenced my climb up the Maguli Range in pursuit of my trek group I had sent ahead.
-I pushed forward through Nauro village towards our next campsite at Agulogo Creek.
+Around 9.00 am our trekker was evacuated and I commenced my 3½ arduous climb towards the crest of the Maguli Range in pursuit of my trek group I had earlier sent ahead towards our next campsite at Agulogo.
 Late in the afternoon a guide from a local PNG trek group caught up with me and handed me a note which advised that a woman in their trek group back at Ofi Creek needed urgent assistance.
-He asked if I could use our satphone to call his the owner of the trek group in Port Moresby to get help.
+He asked if I could use our satphone to call the owner of the trek group in Port Moresby to get help.

-I called our logisitics provider at Sogeri to alert him of the potential emergency but it was a futile call due to the lack of information I could provide.
+I then called our logistics provider at Sogeri to alert him of the potential emergency but it was a futile call due to the lack of information I could provide.

 I discussed the situation with my trekkers when I arrived in camp but there was nothing we could do – if I returned to Ofi Creek it would then take me three days to catch my group again.
-I therefore made the decision to continue to lead my group.
+I therefore made the decision to continue to lead them.

-Her family later placed a small plaque at the site where she died – it acted as a reminder to me of the risks involved in trekking Kokoda every time I trekked passed it over the next 13years.
+Samantha’s family later placed a small plaque at the site where she died – it acted as a reminder to me of the risks involved in trekking Kokoda every time I passed it over the next 13 years.

 A thorough due diligence check of the 53 illegal Kokoda tour operators will reveal that most are just registered as ‘Business Names’ and therefore do not have valid Public Liabilitry Insurance policies.

-The best form of insurance is to therefore trek with an experienced tour company whose leaders are trained in remote area First Aid; who are equipped with satphones, VHF radios, medical kits, and defibrillators; who have a valid Public Liability insurance policy; and who fully comply with the relevant legal requirements for doing business in PNG.
+The best form of insurance is to therefore trek with an experienced tour company whose leaders are trained in remote area First Aid; equipped with satphones, VHF radios, medical kits with defibrillators; who have a valid Public Liability insurance policy; and who fully comply with the relevant legal requirements for doing business in PNG.

 Public Liability Insurance is an essential component of any legitimate company – the purpose is to provide lifetime cover to anybody unfortunate enough to suffer a permanent disability.